OpenChain-Project/Security-Assurance-Specification/README.md

 The OpenChain Security Assurance Specification 1.1 is now available.
 This is the result of over one year of work throughout the global OpenChain community.

-The OpenChain Security Assurance Specification 1.1 is now being prepared by the Joint Development Foundation for submission to ISO/IEC JTC-1 via the PAS Transposition Process.
+The OpenChain Security Assurance Specification 1.1 is being prepared by the Joint Development Foundation for submission to ISO/IEC JTC-1 via the PAS Transposition Process.
 We expect the specification to graduate as an ISO/IEC International Standard in mid-2023.
 Meanwhile, it is ready for market adoption as a de facto industry standard.

 The OpenChain Project's core mission is to build trust in the supply chain.
 Our flagship specification, ISO/IEC 5230:2020, is International Standard for Open Source Compliance and builds trust in that domain.
 It defines the key requirements of a quality open source compliance program.
 The natural next step is to identify the key requirements of a quality open source security assurance program.